 Five of our partners, Bridget Thompson, Lisa Pepper, Andrew Watson, Martin Ross and Mark Freedman are Resolution Trained Lawyer Mediators.
-Bridget Thompson, Lisa Pepper and Andrew Watson are also able to conduct Mediation Information and Assessment Meetings (MIAMs).
+Bridget Thompson and Lisa Pepper are also able to conduct Mediation Information and Assessment Meetings (MIAMs).

 Mediation sessions – what to expect

 Mediation is where you and your partner will have meetings with a Mediator to discuss whatever aspects of your case you cannot agree on: whether that is financial arrangements, care of the children or both.
 The negotiations are Without Prejudice.
 This allows you both to make proposals, discuss options and offer compromises without the fear that these suggestions will be repeated in Court, should you be unable to reach agreement.
 Having said that, when discussing matters concerning children, such negotiations are never Without Prejudice.

 In our role as Mediators we are neutral and we will not take sides.
 We are there to facilitate discussions.
 Generally Mediators cannot give advice to either of you.
 They will usually recommend that you obtain legal advice during the mediation process.
 However, as Resolution trained lawyer mediators we can provide general legal information to both of you within the mediation if this is appropriate.

 Mediations are negotiated separations in a safe environment; with choice, impartiality, confidentiality & decision making to you both rather than an outcome imposed on you by a Judge, who doesn’t know you or your family.
 Mediation is also cheaper and quicker than the court process.